Correlation Between Picton Mahoney and Quadravest Preferred

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Quadravest Preferred Split are ranked lower than 23 (%) of all global equities and portfolios over the last 90 days.
+Over the last 90 days Quadravest Preferred Split has generated negative risk-adjusted returns adding no value to investors with long positions.
 In spite of very healthy basic indicators, Quadravest Preferred is not utilizing all of its potentials.
-The recent stock price disarray, may contribute to short-term losses for the investors.
+The current stock price disarray, may contribute to short-term losses for the investors.

 Picton Mahoney and Quadravest Preferred Volatility Contrast